DarkMio/RedditRover/README.rst

     $ RedditRover/main.py

 That will already do start the entire hosting and loading process - given you have already written a plugin, it will start shortly after to fire content to your plugin.
+If there are no plugins so far, the bot will exit automatically.

 .. end_description